ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Introduction

-To more accurately quantify the redundancy of visual tokens and accelerate LVLM inference, we propose \textbf{ToDRE}, a simple yet effective token pruning method that jointly considers \emph{token diversity} among visual tokens and \emph{token relevance} with target tasks.
-Prior to the LLM's decoder, ToDRE employs a greedy k-center algorithm to select a subset of visual tokens, where at each step the token with the greatest minimum distance to the current subset is added.
-This token selection strategy circumvents the positional bias introduced by textual attention, thereby preserving a broader spectrum of visual information and making the token representation more robust at high pruning ratios.
-To combat the ``information migration'' effect observed in the LLM's decoder, ToDRE adaptively selects a layer in the latter half\textemdash{}where cross-modal attention has significantly diminished\textemdash{}and drops all visual tokens within that layer.
-As a result, our relevance-guided pruning approach enables continuous inference-time efficiency gains as output length increases.
+We design \textbf{\textsc{ToDRE}}, a simple yet effective token pruning technique that incorporates both \emph{visual token diversity} and \emph{task-specific token relevance} for effective token pruning and efficient LVLM inference.
+ToDRE performs token pruning in the embedding space prior to LLM input and during the LLM prefilling stage.
+First, we introduce a greedy max-sum diversification algorithm that iteratively identifies and preserves visual tokens that have minimal cumulative similarity to the selected tokens.
+Such token selection in LLM embedding space circumvents the positional bias introduced by attention-based metrics, thereby preserving a broad spectrum of visual information and enhancing the token representativeness at high pruning ratios.
+In addition, ToDRE leverages the ``\textit{information migration}'' mechanism by adaptively selecting one layer in the latter half of the LLM decoder (where cross-modal attention has significantly diminished) and drops all visual tokens within that layer.
+This layer-level pruning removes visual tokens irrelevant to the given question and thus further eliminates redundant computation during inference.
+As a result, this relevance–guided pruning enables continuous inference-time efficiency gains as the decoding length increases.
+As shown in \Cref{fig:teaser} (c–d), ToDRE’s two-stage design enables effective visual token compression while preserving unique visual information and maintaining strong accuracy.